percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.14.0.md

 * {{ k8spsmdbjira(824) }} New `ignoreAnnotations` and `ignoreLabels` Custom Resource options allow to list [specific annotations and labels](../annotations.md) for Kubernetes Service objects, which the Operator should ignore (useful with various Kubernetes flavors which add annotations to the objects managed by the Operator)

-* {{ k8spsmdbjira(853) }} [Telemetry](../telemetry.md) was expanded with details about using backups, as well as the cluster size and the facts of using helm, PMM, and/or sidecar containers

 ## Improvements

 * {{ k8spsmdbjira(658) }} The Operator log messages appearing during the pause/unpause of the cluster were improved to more clearly indicate this event

 * {{ k8spsmdbjira(708) }} The new `initContainerSecurityContext` option allows to configure securityContext for the container which can be used instead of the official image during the initial Operator installation

-* {{ k8spsmdbjira(721) }} The backup subsystem was improved to allow the database to work in case if the backup agent is not able to connect to MongoDB (e.g. due to misconfigured password) instead of taking down the database Pod
+* {{ k8spsmdbjira(721) }} The backup subsystem was improved so that database is not crashing in case if the backup agent is not able to connect to MongoDB (e.g. due to misconfigured password

 * {{ k8spsmdbjira(758) }} The ServiceMesh fully qualified domain names (FQDNs) for config servers are now prioritized if DNSMode is set to ServiceMesh (thanks to Jo Lyshoel for contribution)

-* {{ k8spsmdbjira(793) }} It is now possible to set annotations and labels for Persistent Volume Claims
+* {{ k8spsmdbjira(793) }} It is now possible to set [annotations and labels](../annotaions.md) for Persistent Volume Claims for better integration with Cloud Native tools

 * {{ k8spsmdbjira(803) }} The Operator now does not attempt to start Percona Monitoring and Management (PMM) client sidecar if the corresponding secret does not contain the `pmmserver` or `pmmserverkey` key

-* {{ k8spsmdbjira(817) }} Allow external nodes to be added to the cluster even when the replicaset is not exposed
+* {{ k8spsmdbjira(817) }} Allow external nodes to be added to the cluster even when the replica set is not exposed.
+This unblocks the creation of complex multi-cluster topologies

 * {{ k8spsmdbjira(844) }} Update the RuntimeClass API version to `v1` from the `v1beta1` already deprecated since Kubernetes 1.22

 * {{ k8spsmdbjira(848) }} Remove formatted strings from log messages to avoid confronting with structured logging based on key-value pairs

+* {{ k8spsmdbjira(853) }} To improve the operator we capture  anonymous telemetry and usage data.
+In this release we [add more data points](../telemetry.md) to it

 ## Known Issues and Limitations